TarunM1012/F1_database/README.md

 - Select "New" under "Default Target Schema" and name it `formula1_db`
 - Click "Start Import"

-**Method 3: Using phpMyAdmin**
-- Open phpMyAdmin in your browser
-- Create a new database named `formula1_db`
-- Select the database
-- Go to the "Import" tab
-- Choose the SQL dump file and click "Go"

 #### Step 4.3: Verify Database Import